 If you elect not to purchase the Treno Card then you can purchase single tickets at €2 each.
 For those spending at least 36 hours in the Cinque Terre, the weekly pass may be a good option.
 For €11 you get unlimited train travel for one week with the start day being Monday.

 The trains are run by Trenitalia.
 For more information on pricing and timetables, check out www.trenitalia.com.

 Cheap Eats in the Cinque Terre

 Buy your food at co-ops and grocery stores.
-The grocery stores and markets are stocked with fresh fruit, bread, chocolate, and snacks…the perfect food to fuel your journey through the Cinque Terre.
+The grocery stores and markets are stocked with fresh fruit, bread, chocolate, and snacks…the perfect food to fuel your journey through these five towns.
 Assemble a picnic lunch, grab a bench with a scenic view, and enjoy your meal.

 Eat pizza and sandwiches.
 They are delicious, cheap, and you can find them everywhere.

-Go to a foccaceria.
+Go to a focacceria.
 For just a few euros you can have warm focaccia bread.
 Yum!
 Add to your meal some fresh fruit or deli meat and you have a tasty, cheap meal.

 Eat the gelato.
 In every town.
 Seriously.